JSutanto19/RNFitnessApp/README.md

-A fitness application built with React Native and contains accessibility features.
+A fitness application built with React Native that contains accessibility features.